What is Scheurmann’s Disease?

 Placing a lumbar roll behind your back while sitting, we recommend placing it vertically between the shoulder blades.

-Your osteopath may also recommend Massage Therapy to assist in the management of your pain and stiffness.
+Your osteopath or physiotherapist may also recommend Massage Therapy to assist in the management of your pain and stiffness.

 Your practitioner may refer you to a Sports Physician for further investigations if your Scheurmann’s Disease does not respond in our suggested time frames, especially if there is pain associated.